dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 </script>
 ```

-This is the landing page, it displays random post everytime it’s loaded.
-The tiny script embedded in it calls the talaikis.com quotes api to obtain random quote.
+This is the landing page.
+It displays random post everytime it’s loaded.
+The tiny script embedded in it calls the [talaikis.com](talaikis.com) quotes api to obtain random quote.

 _views/profile.hbs_